 Study of Women Technology Parks in the country

-Vigyan Prasar (VP) is a national level organization, dedicated for communicating and popularizing science and technology in the country.
-The organization caters to different stakeholders, and reaches out to different target groups at grass root level with science and technology communication intervention through various media.
-Focusing on Women as a target group, VP aims to study WTPs by capturing the capturing the status and the best practices of the WTPs and create awareness about them.
-The documents will be in the form of a compendium and also in audio-visual medium can help leverage the programme to become a national level movement and expand the network of beneficiaries.
-It will have multiplier effect in empowering women at grassroot level.
+Vigyan Prasar (VP) is a national-level organization, dedicated to communicating and popularizing science and technology in the country.
+The organization caters to different stakeholders and reaches out to different target groups at the grass-roots level with science and technology communication intervention through various media.
+Focusing on Women as a target group, VP aims to study WTPs by capturing the status and the best practices of the WTPs and create awareness about them.
+The documents will be in the form of a compendium and also in the audio-visual medium can help leverage the programme to become a national level movement and expand the network of beneficiaries.
+It will have a multiplier effect in empowering women at the grassroots level.

-A large number of women including SHGs have been benefitted directly through biotech packages for floriculture, horticulture, cultivation of mushrooms, medicinal and aromatic plants, bio-fertilisers, organic farming, vermicomposting, sericulture, aquaculture, animal husbandry, poultry farming and making of bio-crafts.
-Several training modules have been prepared by Department of Biotechnology for creating awareness on health, nutritional food preparations and agricultural practices.
+A large number of women including SHGs have been benefitted directly through biotech packages for floriculture, horticulture, cultivation of mushrooms, medicinal and aromatic plants, bio-fertilizers, organic farming, vermicomposting, sericulture, aquaculture, animal husbandry, poultry farming and the making of bio-crafts.
+Several training modules have been prepared by the Department of Biotechnology for creating awareness on health, nutritional food preparations and agricultural practices.

-1. Agri-biotechnologies - The women beneficiaries were trained on organic farming covering nutrient management through vermicompost, NADEP & other organic manures, use of bio-fertilisers, pest & disease management through bio-pesticides etc.
+1. Agri-biotechnologies - The women beneficiaries were trained on organic farming covering nutrient management through vermicompost, NADEP & other organic manures, use of bio-fertilizers, pest & disease management through bio-pesticides etc.

-2. Aquaculture - Development of mangrove based agro aqua farming for restoration of Mangrove ecosystem and providing livelihood was supported at Andaman Islands.
+2. Aquaculture - Development of mangrove-based agro aqua farming for restoration of Mangrove ecosystem and providing livelihood was supported at the Andaman Islands.
 Five crab fattening pens were installed at three project sites and two farm model fish feed units were installed at two sites.
-Four value added fish product development units were also established.
+Four value-added fish product development units were also established.